LivePersonInc/developer-center/pages/Documents/DeveloperTools/LivePersonFunctions/GettingStarted/monitoring.md

 indicator: both
 ---

-# Monitoring

-Within this page we will introduce you to all the available monitoring features and tools.
+We will introduce you to all the available monitoring features and tools on this page.

-Make sure to provide here details and relevant information.
-For configuration itself like to the Monitor part of the UI.
-Or the other way around remove the monitoring part there and forward to this section.

 ### Email Reporting

-Before we will explain how to configure and enable email reporting for your account.
-Lets go over some basic information and limitations that needs to be considered.
+Before, we will explain how to configure and enable email reporting for your account.
+Let's go over some basic information and limitations that need to be considered.
-There is the limitation of only one active report and frequency at the moment.
+There is the limitation of only one active report and frequency.
 Where you can choose from the following frequencies:

 * None -> Disables email reporting
 * Daily -> 01:00 **UTC** each day
 * Weekly -> 01:00 **UTC** first day of the week

-The email report will contain the following information and the data will be based on the frequency e.g. `Weekly` will be the data accumulated over the week while `Daily` only includes information of the last 24 hours.
+The email report will contain the following information.
+The data will be based on the frequency, e.g. `Weekly` will be the data accumulated over the week while `Daily` only includes information of the last 24 hours.

 <img class="fancyimage" alt="Functions: Email Report" src="img/functions/functions_reporting_email_report.png">

 #### Enable Email Reporting

-The Email Reporting can be configured via the "Reporting"-Tab inside the "Settings"-Page by a user meeting the required [permissions](liveperson-functions-permission-system.html).
-On the page you will observe the currently set frequency along with the current list of participants, which are limited to 10 emails.
-We suggest the usage of mailing lists in case you have need for more than 10 participants.
-When clicking on the Frequency you can choose from `None`, `Daily` and `Weekly`.
+The Email Reporting can be configured via the "Reporting"-tab inside the "Settings"-Page by a user meeting the required [permissions](liveperson-functions-permission-system.html).
+You will observe the currently set frequency and the current list of participants on the page, which are limited to 10 emails.
+We suggest the usage of mailing lists in case you require more than 10 participants.
+You can choose from `None`, `Daily` and `Weekly` when clicking on the frequency.
 Where setting it to `None` will disable the email reporting.

 <img class="fancyimage" alt="Functions: Email Report" src="img/functions/functions_reporting_email_configure.png">

-To add a new participant simply insert the valid email address and than hit the `add`-Button.
+Insert the valid email address and then hit the `add`-Button to add a new participant.
 You may remove users from the list by using the Trash-Button next to the email.
-You will need to confirm your action by pressing "Delete Email Address".
+You must confirm your action by pressing "Delete Email Address".

 <img class="fancyimage" alt="Functions: Email Remove" src="img/functions/functions_reporting_email_delete.png">

 ### Logs

-Within your function code you have the ability to write logs of different levels.
-Those are than later accessible for analysis and troubleshooting of potential issues.
-Generally you can write logs using `console.level` (e.g. `console.info`) where we offer the following levels:
+Within your function code, you can write logs of different levels.
+Those are then later accessible for analysis and troubleshooting of potential issues.
+Generally, you can write logs using `console.level` (e.g. `console.info`), where we offer the following levels:

 * Debug
 * Info